 \subsection{Direct detection limits}

 The cross section for spin-independent scattering of singlet DM on nucleons is given by

 where $\mu = m_n m_{\S}/(m_n+m_\S)$ is the DM-nucleon reduced mass.
 The current best limit on $\sigma_{\sss\rm SI}$ comes from the XENON100 experiment \cite{Aprile:2012nq}.
-In our analysis we allow for the singlet to provide a fraction of the total dark matter, as indicated by the contours in fig.\ \ref{fig:relden}.
+In our analysis we allow for the singlet to provide a fraction of the total dark matter, as indicated by the contours in Fig.\ \ref{fig:relden}.
 We thus apply the 90\% C.L.\ limits of ref.~\cite{Aprile:2012nq} (which assume a local DM density of 0.3\,GeV\,cm$^{-3}$), appropriately weighted by the fraction of dark matter in the singlet component.

 In the standard analysis where only a single component of DM with the full relic density is assumed, the differential rate of detection ${\rm d}R/{\rm d}E$ is proportional to $(\rho_\odot/m_{\rm DM})\sigma_{\sss \rm SI}$, where $\rho_\odot$ is the local DM mass density.
 Thus the appropriate rescaling of the limiting value of $\sigma_{\sss\rm SI}$ is by the fraction $f_{\rm rel} = \Omega_\S/\Omega_{\rm DM}$ of energy density contributed by $S$ to the total DM density.
-We assume that there is no difference in the clustering properties of the singlet component and the dominant component, so that the local energy density of $S$ is $f_{\rm rel}\,\rho_\odot$.
+We assume that there is no difference in the clustering properties of the singlet component and any other component, so that the local energy density of $S$ is $f_{\rm rel}\,\rho_\odot$.
 We therefore demand for every value of $\{\lhs, m_\S\}$ that \be \sigma_{\rm eff} \equiv f_{\rm rel}\,\sigma_{\sss\rm SI} \le \sigma_{\rm Xe} \,, \ee where $\sigma_{\rm Xe}$ is the 90\% CL limit from XENON100.
-As with indirect signals, for simplicity we perform the same rescaling even if the thermal relic density exceeds the observed value.
+Unlike with indirect signals, we do not perform this rescaling if the thermal relic density exceeds the observed value.
 This is because, unlike some indirect signals, the direct detection limits depend on a mass measurement (i.e. the local density of dark matter) that is largely independent of cosmology, and therefore would not be upscaled even if the relic density were extremely large.